-3 insider tips for running profitable flash sales this BFCM
+3 insider tips to running profitable flash sales for BFCM (2021)

 Planning your Black Friday and Cyber Monday sales well in advance is always a good idea.
 Especially during these uncertain times.

-We know BFCM 2020 is going to be a little bit different, but with the right promotional strategy in place to make every sale count, you should still be able to come out on top.
+We know BFCM 2021 is going to be a little bit different than in past years, but with the right promotional strategy in place to make every sale count, you should still be able to come out on top.

 Today we are going to do a deep-dive into one kind of promotion that's great for building urgency and excitement.
 That's right, the flash sale.